azdavis/azdavis.net/src/simple-js-game/index.md

 ## Sanity check

-Before we proceed, we need to make sure everything's behaving as expected.
+Before we proceed, we need to make sure everything is behaving as expected.

 1. Open `script.js` in your text editor.
 It should be empty.
 2. Open `index.html` in your browser.
 It should look very nice, but try